ethicalvats/chatgpt-payment/README.md

 ## License

-This payment initiation API is licensed under the MIT License.
+This payment initiation API is licensed under the GNU General Public License v3.0.
 See the `LICENSE` file for details.